1nVitr0/plugin-vscode-blocksort/README.md

 ## Commands

 <details>
-<summary>This extension contributed the following commands:</summary>
+<summary>This extension contributes the following commands:</summary>

 `Sort Blocks Ascending`: Sorts the selected code blocks in ascending order.
 If no code blocks are selected, a selection for the deepest block the cursor is currently positioned in is generated.